huggingface/optimum-habana/examples/language-modeling/README.md

 ## Streaming

 To use the streaming dataset mode which can be very useful for large datasets, add `--streaming` with `--max_steps` specified in the command line.
-This is currently supported by `run_mlm.py` and `run_clm.py`.
+This is supported by `run_mlm.py` and `run_clm.py`.

 For example:
 ```bash